 Female Physician Trade Sign, ca. 1835

-Well, this is a sign that was found in my home in Urbana, Ohio, back in, like, 1970s, when I was a kid.
-And it was behind an upstairs wall, like a knee wall space.
-After some research, I do know that there was a Dr. Jacob Leonard that lived in my home in the 1800s, and he had a daughter by the name of Sarah, and she married a John Dupler, and she might have been a doctor.
+This is a sign that was found in my home in Urbana, Ohio, back in, like, 1970s, when I was a kid.
+And it was behind an upstairs wall, like, a knee wall space.
+Well, after some research, I do know that there was a Dr. Jacob Leonard that lived in my home in the 1800s.
+And he had a daughter by the name of Sarah, and she married a John Dupler.
+And she might have been a doctor.
 That's all I can tell.

-So she's putting the word out there that possibly she's doing a little avant-garde medicine.
-This is a very, very rare trade sign.
-And we're going to put an insurance value on the sign of $2,500 to $3,500.
+This is a very, very rare trade sign, and we're gonna put an insurance value on the sign of $2,500 to $3,500.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.